jeanphilippeadielou/jeanphilippeadielou/README.md

-- 👋 Hi, I’m Jean-Philippe
+Hi, I’m Jean-Philippe
-- 👀 I’m interested in Machine Learning 🤖 & Computer Vision 👀
-- 🌱 I’m currently completing a master's degree
+I’m interested in Linear Algebra, Representation Learning 🤖 & Computer Vision 👀 🌱 I’m currently completing a master's degree 👨🏾‍💻
-- 👨🏾‍💻 I'm studying Applied Mathematics & Computer Science
-- 📫 How to reach me?: jeanphilippeadielou@gmail.com

 <!---
 jeanphilippeadielou/jeanphilippeadielou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.